 Thanks for visiting our Disclosure Policy page.
 The FTC ruling regarding disclosure in blogging went into effect on December 1st, 2009.
-It doesn’t really change the way we do things around here, except you might be seeing a little note at the bottom of some posts.
+It doesn’t really change the way I do things around here, except you might be seeing a note at the bottom of some posts.
 For a more personal version of this policy, you can read my blog post on the subject.

 Mention of an acquaintance, friend, or family member.
 I have many friends in Orange County and beyond from: personal relationships, Twitter, photographers, the blogging community, groups promoting play outdoors, mom entrepreneurs, and the list goes on and on.
 I refer to my friends in blog posts.
 It’s one of the best perks about running your own blog – I can talk about my friends and acquaintances or point out their cool products.
 I always try to point out my relationships in the actual post.

 Received a free product, service, tour, accommodations, meals, or admission while researching a post.
 If I report on a “blogger event” or “Twitter meetup,” you can assume I received freebies or entrance fees so I can preview the location, activity, or food for the purpose of first-person reporting to our readers.
 I may even receive gifts from the company or organization for attending.
 However, this does not affect my content.
 I report my honest personal opinion of these events.
+I also receive complimentary products to review on the website.
+I usually mention it in the post and in a disclosure notice at the footer of a post.

 Trading ad space with a business in exchange for a product or service.
 The only times this has happened so far is in the case of my photographer friends who provide amazing professional photographs.
 They didn’t ask for anything in return, but I think it’s right to provide them some ad space for the favor.